Welcome to the comprehensive Euchomenella heteroptera care guide!

 They live in both wet and dry habitats, sometimes around humans and sometimes in more isolated and open sites.

-They also have the ability to climb so they can be found in trees and other high areas.
+They also can climb so they can be found in trees and other high areas.

 These animals prefer warmer temperatures, generally between 70 and 77 degrees Fahrenheit.